vaishnavisingh04/Food-Delivery-express-React/README.md

 🍰FOOD DELIVERY APPLICATION
 This project is a React-based web application that implements routing, state management, and user context.
 Below are the detailed instructions and explanations for understanding and running the application.

-Features:-
+Features🛠️:-
 1.Dynamic routing using react-router-dom.
 2.State management with Redux.
 3.Context API for managing user authentication.
 4.Modular components for better scalability.
 5.Error handling for invalid routes.

-💻Technologies Used:-
+Technologies Used💻:-
 React: Frontend library for building UI.
-Redux: State management library.
+Redux: State management library🗂️.
 React Router: For client-side routing.
 JavaScript (ES6+): Programming language.
 HTML/CSS: Markup and styling.

-Installation:-
+Installation📥:-
   1.Install dependencies:
      npm install
   2.Start the development server:
      npm start

-Usage:-
+Usage🚀:-
 /: Displays the main body of the application.
 /about: Shows the About page.
 /contact: Displays the Contact page